OECD Home › Industry and entrepreneurship › Publications & Documents

 Publications & Documents

-Organised in Paris on 5 December 2011, the 15th Roundtable discussed recent investment policy developments including discussions focused on investor-state dispute settlement.
+Organised in Paris on 8 October 2012, the 17th Roundtable discussed recent investment policy developments including continued discussions focusing on investor-state dispute settlement.

 The upgrading of workforce skills is key to the competitiveness of SMEs.
 In today’s business environment there is a premium on innovation that enables firms to develop new products and services, new production processes and new business models.